chauff/cse1500-web-transcripts/Lecture-1.md

 ### Two important organizations

-The Web and the Internet are not static, they are continuously in development.
+The web and the Internet are not static, they are continuously in development.
 This development is led by two organisations: the **IETF** - the *Internet Engineering Task Force* - leads the development of the Internet.
-The **W3C** - the *World Wide Web Consortium* - leads the development of the Web.
+The **W3C** - the *World Wide Web Consortium* - leads the development of the web.
 The IETF to many is a less well-known (but equally important) organization than the W3C, and while you may not often come across the IETF acronym, you will time and again encounter the so-called RFCs.
 RFCs are **Request for Comments**, released by the IETF.
 They describe the Internet standards in detail.
 As an example, [RFC 2822](https://www.ietf.org/rfc/rfc2822.txt) is the document describing the Internet Message Format, aka email format, in about 50 pages.

 ## HTTP messages

 - **HTTP/1.1** is governed by [RFC 2068](https://www.ietf.org/rfc/rfc2068.txt); it was standardised in 1997.
 - **HTTP/2** is governed by [RFC 7540](https://tools.ietf.org/html/rfc7540); it was standardized in 2015.

-HTTP/2 is the first new version of http since HTTP/1.1.
+HTTP/2 is the first new version of HTTP since HTTP/1.1.
 It originated at Google where it was developed as SPDY protocol ("speedy protocol"); [more details here](https://developers.google.com/web/fundamentals/performance/http2/).
 According to current estimates, about 30% of websites support HTTP/2.
 As HTTP/1.1 is still the dominant protocol type, we focus on it in our lecture.

 ### Web servers and clients

-On the Web, clients and servers communicate with each other through HTTP requests and responses.
-If you open a Web browser and type in the URL of your email provider, e.g. `https://gmail.com/` your Web browser is acting as the **client**.
+On the web, clients and servers communicate with each other through HTTP requests and responses.
+If you open a web browser and type in the URL of your email provider, e.g. `https://gmail.com/` your web browser is acting as the **client**.
 The **server** is your email provider.
 How does the communication between the two devices work?
 Servers wait for data requests continuously and are able to serve thousands of client requests at the same time.
-Servers host **Web resources** that is any kind of content with an identity on the Web.
-This can be static files, but also software programs or Web cam gateways.
-As long as they are accessible through an identifier, they can be considered as Web resources.
+Servers host **web resources** that is any kind of content with an identity on the web.
+This can be static files, but also software programs or web cam gateways.
+As long as they are accessible through an identifier, they can be considered as web resources.
 The **client initiates the communication**, sending an **HTTP request** to the server, e.g. to access a particular file.
 The server sends an **HTTP response** - if indeed it has this file it will send it to the client, otherwise it will send an error message.
-The client, i.e. most often the Web browser, will then initiate an action, depending on the type of content received - HTML files are rendered, music files are played and executables are executed.
+The client, i.e. most often the web browser, will then initiate an action, depending on the type of content received - HTML files are rendered, music files are played and executables are executed.

 ### Network communication